The Christian Student Who Outsmarted the Nazis

 Some of Germaine’s other acts of courage included: providing a false identity card hidden in a pen to an imprisoned Resistance leader which allowed him to escape to Switzerland, disguising herself as a nurse to aid a train of Jewish deportees, and in Limoges her warnings saved 1,100 or 1,200 Jews set to be arrested.

-For her courage and selfless actions that saved countless French Jews, Yad Vashem named Germaine Ribiere Righteous Among the Nations 1967.
+For her courage and selfless actions that saved countless French Jews, Yad Vashem named Germaine Ribiere Righteous Among the Nations in 1967, in the tree-planting ceremony in Jerusalem seen above.
 These godly actions can best be summed up by more entries from her diary: “I ache for them in my whole being, I ache for my Jewish brothers and sisters…Hatred is not the world of God, it is the refusal of God.”